 staff_id,

-COUNT(CASE WHEN return_date IS NOT NULL THEN 1 END) AS returned_count
+COUNT(CASE WHEN return_date IS NULL THEN 1 END) AS not_returned_count

 FROM rental